-Let’s talk about service desk basics – how to create an efficient service desk.
+Let’s talk about efficient service desk basics – or more, specifically, how to create an efficient service desk.
 As we rapidly career towards the end of 2016, you may find yourself indulging in daydreams about relaxing on the couch while consuming generous helpings of your mother’s famous Christmas pudding.
 Don’t haul out the tinsel and paper crowns just yet.
 For service desk managers, there remains an important task to tick off before putting your feet up and enjoying your well-deserved break.

 Now is the time to assess your IT service desk’s performance over the past year and develop an improvement strategy to implement in 2017.
 Will your efficient service desk team be on Santa’s good list this year?